aaanh/script.aaanh.app/README.md

 Hostname: unix.hoanganh.tech

+As of 2022/03/22, web server has been migrated from Apache2 to Nginx.

 I got tired of Googling every time I do OOBE an Ubuntu installation or VM.

 This repository CI is set up using GitHub Actions: